anki-code/xontrib-argcomplete/README.md

 ```

 ## Known issues
 This is the alpha version of the xontrib-argcomplete and the proof of concept.
-It was tested in Ubuntu with xonsh 0.21.
+It was tested on stack with Ubuntu, xonsh, conda.
 Help to improve it by opening a detailed issues and making pull requests.
 Thanks!